-Proceeds from the award dinner support the full range of the Smart Museum's educational and cultural mission and help ensure that the Museum is always free and open to all.
+Proceeds from the award gala support the Smart Museum of Art’s exhibitions and collections, academic initiatives, and public programming, helping keep the Museum free and open to all.